Crywank

-Crywank is a British anti-folk band based out of Manchester, England.
-The band is a duo consisting of vocalist/guitarist and founder Jay Clayton and drummer Dan Watson, who joined in 2012.
-Allmusic describes their body of work as containing "sadness, paranoia, misery, and dry humor", comparing them to AJJ or 'a sarcastic Bright Eyes'.
+Crywank is an English anti-folk band based out of Manchester, England.
+The band is a trio consisting of vocalist/guitarist and founder Jay Clayton, drummer Dan Watson, who joined in 2012 and bassist Jules Noel, who joined in 2024.
+AllMusic describes their body of work as containing "sadness, paranoia, misery, and dry humor", comparing them to AJJ or 'a sarcastic Bright Eyes'.
 The group have independently released eight full length albums.
-They have previously toured the UK, Ireland, Mainland Europe, Russia, South East Asia, South America, Australia, New Zealand, USA, Mexico and Canada.
+They have previously toured the UK, Ireland, Mainland Europe, Russia, South East Asia, South America, Australia, New Zealand, US, Mexico and Canada.

 History

-After early demos were distributed online, Crywank's debut album James Is Going to Die Soon was released in September 2010.
-Second album Narcissist on the Verge of a Nervous Breakdown followed in April 2012.
+Crywank was started in 2009 by Jay Clayton.
+At the time, Clayton didn't know how to play guitar.
+They first learned two chords and wrote a few songs with said chords.
+After early demos were distributed online, James Is Going To Die Soon was released in September 2010, released under the Crywank pseudonym.
+Their second album Narcissist on the Verge of a Nervous Breakdown followed in April 2012.

 Clayton enlisted drummer Dan Watson to turn Crywank into a band for their third full length, Tomorrow Is Nearly Yesterday and Everyday Is Stupid which was self-released in 2013.
+The album would later be distributed via the label Mutant League Records.

 Crywank released the tongue-in-cheek Shameless Valentines Money Grab EP in time for the holiday in 2014.
 A few weeks later, Clayton also released a Simpsons-inspired EP, Following the Lizard Queen, from the perspective (and under the name) of Langdon Alger, a minor character from the show.

-Bassist Tom Connolly joined the band in 2015 until 2016 for their European tour with Jordaan Mason and the band's fourth LP and first studio album entitled Don't Piss on Me, I'm Already Dead which was released in 2016.
+Bassist Tom Connolly joined the band in 2015 until 2016 for their European tour with Jordaan Mason and the band's fourth LP Don't Piss on Me, I'm Already Dead which was released in 2016.
 According to Crywank the title was inspired by a Simpsons quote.
 In late 2016 Crywank did a co-headline U.K. tour with the Tuts.

 In 2017 Crywank worked with Vancouver record label File Under:Music and their One Song at a Time series to produce a music video for their song Part 2.
 The band's fifth LP Egg on face.
 Foot in mouth.
-Wriggling Wriggling Wriggling. was released in December 2017.
+Wriggling Wriggling Wriggling. was released in December.